 However, being too clever can also backfire.
 For example, a job title reading “Spreadsheet Magician” may be unique, but it could fail to connect with the Accounting and Finance professionals you’re trying to reach.
 If it’s not easily understood, your talent pool is likely to suffer.
 A better option would be “Senior Financial Accountant” as the title, and then using the short preview text underneath to convey the nature of the role, showcase your company’s unique approach and culture, and still denote the x-factor you’re looking for in the perfect candidate.

-If you’re a smaller business, it’s important to explain who you are and what you do, as well as your values, goals, purpose and company culture.
-Larger organisations are better to narrow it down the specific team or group in order to keep it relevant to the role.
+If you’re a smaller business trying to compete with a larger one, it’s important to explain who you are and what you do, as well as your values, goals, purpose and company culture.
+Larger organisations are better to narrow down the specific team or group in order to keep it relevant to the role.
 Don’t forget to emphasise the points that set your company apart from others and why it is an attractive place to work, such as specific benefits, flexible working options or team retreats.

 When you turn your attention to selling the role, a great place to start is by developing a detailed candidate persona (or more than one if necessary).
 This is essentially a representation of the ideal person for the job.
 Think about who they are, the stage of their career they’re in, and what they might want out of the role, as well as the opportunities, challenges and working options that will appeal to them.
 This will help you to create more relevant job descriptions, target suitable candidates better, and generally align your ad to the right market.
 You can use this persona to highlight the benefits of the role – the facets that appeal to the person, rather than the features of the role itself.